Kyzir White: 2018

-During rookie minicamp, Los Angeles Chargers’ coaching staff announced their decision to move White to linebacker.
+During rookie minicamp in the 2018 season, Chargers' coaching staff announced their decision to move White to linebacker.
 White adjusted to the new position quickly and immediately impressed coaching staff.
 During training camp, he began competing as the Chargers' starting weak side linebacker against Jatavis Brown.
 Head coach Anthony Lynn named White the backup weakside linebacker behind Brown to start the regular season.
 But an hour before kickoff in the Chargers' season-opener, it was reported Lynn has instead elected to start White alongside Kyle Emanuel and middle linebacker Denzel Perryman.

-White made his professional regular season debut and first career start on September 9, 2018 in the Los Angeles Chargers’ season-opener against the Kansas City Chiefs and recorded six combined tackles in their 38–28 loss.
+White made his professional regular season debut and first career start on September 9, 2018, in the Chargers' season-opener against the Kansas City Chiefs and recorded six combined tackles in their 38–28 loss.
 On September 16, 2018, White recorded four solo tackles, broke up two passes, and made his first career interception during a 31–20 win at the Buffalo Bills in Week 2.
-He made his first career interception off a pass thrown by Bills’ rookie quarterback Josh Allen intended for tight end Jason Croom, and returned it for a nine-yard gain in the game's fourth quarter.
+He made his first career interception off a pass thrown by Bills' rookie quarterback Josh Allen intended for tight end Jason Croom, and returned it for a nine-yard gain in the game's fourth quarter.
 In a Week 3 game at the Los Angeles Rams, White suffered a knee injury that required minor surgery, and he was inactive for the following four games (Weeks 4–8).
 On November 3, 2018, the Chargers announced he was being placed on injured reserve.